One Question to Ask When Selecting a B2B Marketing Agency

 Every agency will tell you that their process starts with getting to know your audience.
 However, agencies who regularly do voice-of-customer research, and create and utilize buyer personas, buyer journeys and content maps, will understand more fully how to reach decision-makers in a meaningful way.
 An agency partner shouldn’t just know what makes your products appealing; they should be able to grasp the decision criteria, barriers and purchasing processes that stand between your organization and the sale.
 This is not just for “upper-funnel” initial lead generation activity, but also for mid- and lower-funnel sales support activities too.

-- Experience Creating Sales Portals
+- Experience Creating Sales Enablement Tools

 If an agency has been involved in creating significant sales enablement tactics, they will appreciate the value of creating effective tools and rich content that can be utilized by Sales throughout the funnel, including the lower stage.
-And while this set of tools will be customized to the client and their sales process, the agency should have experience creating online portals for salespeople that include a variety of assets such as:
+And while this set of tools will be customized to the client and their sales process, the agency should also have experience creating online portals for salespeople that include a variety of assets such as:

 - Industry and competitive intelligence